Getting Started with Project-Based Learning (PBL)

 Through this course, you will understand the main components of project-based learning, go through a step-by-step process for developing a project-based learning unit, and develop instructional strategies for implementing PBL in your classroom.

-Teachers will use both formative and summative assessment to determine the depth of student learning.
+Teachers will use both formative and summative assessments to determine the depth of student learning.
 They will help the student reach higher levels of performance through focused self-analysis and feedback, peer feedback and teacher feedback.

 The following course has been divided into the following modules: